Kyle Keller (racing driver)

 Kyle Keller (born January 25, 2005) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series West, driving the No. 12 Chevrolet SS for his family-owned team, Kyle Keller Racing, and part-time in the ARCA Menards Series, driving the No. 12 Chevrolet SS for Kyle Keller Racing.
-He previously drove for Jerry Pitts Racing in the 2020 ARCA Menards Series West.
+He last competed full-time in the ARCA Menards Series West and part-time in the ARCA Menards Series, driving the No. 71 Ford for Jan's Towing Racing with Kennealy Keller Motorsports.

 Racing career

 Lucas Oil Modified Series

-Keller would drive a full time season in the Lucas Oil Modified Series in 2019, for his family owned team.
+Keller would drive a full-time season in the Lucas Oil Modified Series in 2019, for his family owned team.
 Keller had six top tens, which placed him fourth in the overall standings.
 He would also compete in the SRL 5th Annual Winter Showdown at Kern County Raceway Park that year, and would finish in thirteenth.

 ARCA Menards Series West

 Keller would sign with Jerry Pitts Racing for two races in the 2020 ARCA Menards Series West.
 He would get one top-five and two top tens in his only two starts, finishing sixteenth in the final standings.
 He made one start for Jerry Pitts Racing in 2021, finishing fifth at his home track, the Las Vegas Motor Speedway Bullring.
 On January 3, 2022, Keller announced that he will be running the full 2022 ARCA Menards Series West schedule for his own team, Kyle Keller Racing.
+After finishing 32nd at Phoenix and withdrawing from Irwindale, he scaled down to a partial schedule.
+He ran the No. 12 for most of the season in a technical alliance with JPR, earning four top tens and three top fives to finish eleventh in point standings.

+In 2023, Keller returned to JPR for a full season.
+He earned six top tens and one top five throughout the season, finishing eighth in point standings.

+On September 2, 2023, it was announced that Keller and fellow driver Robbie Kennealy would drive for the newly formed Kennealy Keller Motorsports driver development program in the 2024 season.
+The team is owned by Robbie's mother, Francesca, and his fraternal twin sister, Harley.

+On October 5, 2024, Keller instead drove the No. 3 Central Coast Racing Toyota at All American Speedway, and in the final two events, he drove for the No. 9 Jan's Towing Racing Ford.
+Later that year, it was revealed that Keller would compete full-time for Jan's Towing Racing's No. 71, alongside Robbie Kennealy in the No. 9.
+On August 10, 2025, Keller scored his first career win at Tri-County Raceway after passing Jake Bollman on a late restart.

+NASCAR Xfinity Series

+On June 27, 2024, it was announced that Keller will attempt to make his debut in the NASCAR Xfinity Series at Watkins Glen International, driving the No. 13 for MBM Motorsports.
+However, he would fail to qualify.